 Our goal: By the end of Summit A, students have not simply covered material — they have begun becoming someone who thinks well, engages ideas seriously, and can articulate and defend what they believe.

 Summit B (8th grade) is in development for the 2026–2027 school year.
-Families interested in Summit B are encouraged to attend our Information Night on May 5 or reach out directly.
+Families interested in Summit B are encouraged to contact us.

 These are a few questions that we have answered before that could help answer some of yours!

-In Base Camp, we will use the Claritas Fundamental Grammar Guide along with the Cycle 3 Grammar Workbooks.
+In Base Camp, we will use the Claritas Fundamental Grammar Guide along with the Cycle 3 Grammar Workbooks and IEW for creative writing.
 Students are grouped by age to ensure appropriate pacing and depth.

 3rd–4th grade: Units 1–2, providing a strong introduction to grammar concepts